quii/learn-go-with-tests/arrays-and-slices.md

 ## Refactor

-We had already refactored `Sum` and all we've done is changing from arrays to slices, so there's not a lot to do here.
-Remember that we must not neglect our test code in the refactoring stage and we have some to do here.
+We already refactored `Sum` - all we did was replace arrays with slices, so no extra changes are required.
+Remember that we must not neglect our test code in the refactoring stage - we can further improve our `Sum` tests.

 ```go
 func TestSum(t *testing.T) {